Self-Distilled Reasoner: On-Policy Self-Distillation for Large Language Models: Methods

 Both policies then evaluate this student-generated trajectory.
 At each position $n$, they induce \emph{next-token} distributions over $y_n \in \mathcal{V}$ conditioned on the same student prefix:

 where $\hat{y}_{<n} \triangleq (\hat{y}_1,\ldots,\hat{y}_{n-1})$.

-\paragraph{\textbf{Training objective: Full-vocabulary divergence.}} We instantiate a \emph{full-vocabulary divergence objective} that matches the teacher and student next-token distributions at each position.
+\paragraph{\textbf{Training objective: Full-vocabulary logit distillation.}} We instantiate a \emph{full-vocabulary divergence objective} that matches the teacher and student next-token distributions at each position.
 Given a student-generated sequence $\hat{y}$, define the trajectory-averaged, token-wise divergence

 where $p_S(\cdot \mid x, \hat{y}_{<n})$ and $p_T(\cdot \mid x, y^\star, \hat{y}_{<n})$ denote distributions over the next token $y_n \in \mathcal{V}$.
 Here, $D$ can be any distribution divergence measure such as the \emph{generalized Jensen-Shannon divergence} $\operatorname{JSD}_\beta$, defined for a weight $\beta \in [0, 1]$ as: